frequel45/10xpro/README.md

 ## Getting Started

+Fork the repository into your code editor.

+Install the packages using command "npm install"

+.env variables required:
+{

+}

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev